alchemy-fullstack-js-fall-2018/layout-components/README.md

 ## Setup/Installation Requirements

 * if you so wish, install dependencies with: npm i
-* otherwise just load the build
+* otherwise just open the index.html file from the dist folder

 ## Technologies Used